 This is remarkable for a few reasons, starting with the fact that in-person auctions plummeted last year and have not yet returned to their pre-pandemic size and frequency.
 It’s also important to remember that already in 2019, as we reported at the time, classic car auctions were sputtering.
-The primary driver of the growth in auction sales should be readily apparent to anyone who follows our Sale of the Week column: it’s the online auctions and in particular, Bring a Trailer.
+The primary driver of the growth in auction sales should be readily apparent to anyone who follows our Sale of the Week column: it’s online auction sites like Cars & Bids and Hemmings, but most especially Bring a Trailer.

 We're also seeing continued growth in the private market, which is, as we've often noted, much larger than the auction scene.
 That growth will be slower, however, than in 2020, when so many people seemed to ease lockdown boredom by buying an old car.

 Digging deeper into the sales numbers, it's clear that the vehicles driving the market to new heights are very different than the ones responsible for the peaks of the past.
 Whereas seven-figure Ferraris were the poster children of the 2014–2018 era, vehicles worth between $50,000 and $250,000 show the largest increase in the number of sales compared to 2019.
 This is especially true for online auctions.